Increasing use of AI-Powered Speed Cameras Leads to Rise in Speeding Fines

 Despite concerns, many drivers admit the technology is changing their behaviour:

-If you’ve ever wondered what happens after you’re caught speeding, this guide may help.
+If you’ve ever wondered what happens after you’re caught speeding, and all about speeding penalties, then this guide may help.

 Are AI Cameras Reducing Speeding?